 RONNIE is a fellow patient.
 He is a brilliant sociopath with a sardonic wit, troubled by anger, who seems to have a remarkable grasp of reality, as long as it conforms to his skewed world view.
 If not, it is fake news and must be destroyed.

-ANGEL is a floor nurse who does not believe in medicating those who do not conform to society and has lost faith in the effectiveness of the mental health system.
+ANGEL is a floor nurse who does not believe in medicating those who has lost faith in the effectiveness of the mental health system.
 Carrying a secret connection to Van Gogh from childhood, she makes it her mission to help Van Gogh in his quest to understand his role as an artist and his place in society, past and present.
-Is she an agent of God or just one of a million well-meaning fans with her own nefarious agenda?
+Is she an agent sent by God, just one of millions of well-meaning fans, or a disturbed young lady with her own nefarious agenda?

 TURTLE is a resident/graffiti artist, wanting to make his mark on the world, though he has remarkably little to actually say about it, through his art.
 He longs for celebrity.
 The only problem is that his work is anonymous.

-PATSY SIMMONS, played by the actor who plays MS. MINDA, is a highly influential art dealer, who knows how to spin an effective narrative and capitalize on the talents of others.
+PATSY SIMMONS is a highly influential art dealer, who knows how to spin an effective narrative and capitalize on the talents of others.